 MODERATE to CHALLENGING – GRADE 4

-The walking is moderate to challenging (4) grade with daily walks of around 5-9 hours, between 8 and 15 km and maximum ascents of 1400 metres per day.
+The walking is moderate to challenging (4) grade with daily walks of around 5-9 hours, between 8 and 34 km and maximum ascents of 1800 metres per day (note: on 34 km day between Courmayeur and Les Chapieux, many walkers choose to take a bus to the Val Veni cutting 12km from the days walk, particularly in poor weather).
 The timing provided in the itinerary is a guide only and is for the walking components only – rest breaks are not included.
 There are some challenging stages during the walk with steep uphills, descents, and many sections of the trail which require care.
 The accent is on keeping a steady pace with time to stop and take photos (subject to weather conditions).
 You will need a good to excellent level of fitness to participate fully in this adventure.
 It is considered suitable for experienced walkers only.
 You should also be able to navigate in alpine regions using a map and compass.
 Whilst the route is very well marked and well trodden, adverse weather conditions may make navigation difficult without reference to a map and compass.
 Early in the season (June) you may encounter snow on the passes which may be quite deep and alter the grading of the trip to advanced.
 At any time during summer, weather conditions may be variable and you should be prepared for all conditions including snow, ice, strong sun and extreme winds.

 Leaving from the village of Le Tour you take the scenic high mountain path of Balme heading towards Switzerland.
 Weather permitting you will be able to take some wonderful photos of the Mont Blanc chain including the impressive “La Verte”, the Drus and the Needles of Chamonix.
 You will cross the border between France and Switzerland before making your way down to the village of Trient for overnight accommodation.